-The Trustees assess whether the use of going concern is appropriate, i.e. whether there are any material uncertainties related to events or conditions that may cast significant doubt on the ability of the Academy Trust to continue as a going concern.
+The Trustees assess whether the use of going concern is appropriate i.e. whether there are any material uncertainties related to events or conditions that may cast significant doubt on the ability of the Academy Trust to continue as a going concern.
 The Trustees make this assessment in respect of a period of at least one year from the date of authorisation for issue of the financial statements.

-The Academy is budgeting to have a cash deficit in August 2019 which is a lagged funding issue.
-The Academy is working hard on efficiencies and cost savings and is working closely with the ESFA who will provide support if needed.
-After making appropriate enquiries with the ESFA, the Board of Trustees has a reasonable expectation that the Academy has adequate resources to continue in operational existence for the foreseeable future.
-There are no material uncertainties about the Academy Trust's ability to continue as a going concern.
-For this reason it continues to adopt the going concern basis of accounting in preparing the financial statements.
+The Academy is budgeting to have a cash deficit which is a lagged funding issue.
+The academy is working hard on efficiencies and cost savings and is working closely with the ESFA who will provide support if needed.
+After making appropriate enquiries with the ESFA, the Board of Trustees has a reasonable expectation that the Academy Trust has adequate resources to continue in operational existence for the foreseeable future and there are no material uncertainties about the Academy Trust's ability to continue as a going concern, thus they continue to adopt the going concern basis of accounting in preparing the financial statements.